 "....An egg case or egg capsule, colloquially known as a mermaid's purse or devil's purse, is a casing that surrounds the fertilized eggs of some sharks, skates, and chimaeras.
 They are made of collagen protein strands.

-The name for Devil's Purse Brewing Company was inspired by co-founder/brewer Mike Segerson's childhood experiences on Cape Cod.
-Segerson was always fascinated by the skate egg cases that he would find on the beach and was intrigued when he learned they're called a devil's purse.
-His idea to name the brewery Devil's Purse Brewing Company and use the egg case for a logo was a no-brainer.
+There are two elements to our name and logo - the devil's purse and the shield.
+The name - Devil's Purse Brewing Company - was inspired by co-founder and brewer Mike Segerson's childhood experiences on Cape Cod.
+Always fascinated by the skate egg cases he would find on the beach, he was intrigued when he learned they were called devil's purses.
+His idea to name the brewery after them, as well as use the imagery in the logo, soon followed.